 Oil pulling requires swishing oil in your mouth in much the same way you would do with mouthwash.
 However, due to the difference in the consistency of the matter, you will find the experience different, so here is a short guide on how to do it properly.

-- The thick consistency of the oil may cause pain in the jaw during the swishing, moreover 20 minutes is quite a long time to swish something in your mouth.
-If you happen to experience discomfort, slow down, or stop for a while to rest your jaw.
-If that happens, try using less oil the next time and don’t swish it around too forcefully.
+The thick consistency of the oil may cause pain in the jaw during the swishing.
+Moreover, 20 minutes is a long time to swish something in your mouth.
+If you experience discomfort, slow down, or stop for a while to rest your jaw.
+If that happens, try using less oil the next time, and don’t swish it around too forcefully.

-- The amount of liquid in your mouth will slowly increase as the oil draws saliva that contains toxins and bacteria.
-Make sure not to swallow the oil as you need to throw these toxins out, not take them in.
-Therefore, if you start feeling like you need to spit, do it right away to exclude the risk of swallowing.
+The amount of liquid in your mouth will slowly increase as the oil draws saliva that contains toxins and bacteria.
+Do not swallow the oil as you need to throw these toxins out, not take them in.
+Therefore, if you start feeling like you need to spit, do it immediately to exclude the risk of swallowing.

-- Spit the oil out and rinse your mouth with warm saltwater.
-To remove any residue, you can brush and floss your teeth as usual.
+- 3. Spit the oil out and rinse your mouth with warm saltwater.
+You can brush and floss your teeth as usual to remove any residue.

-For optimal effects, it is advisable to perform oil pulling on an empty stomach, hence you can do it first thing in the morning.
-It’s best if you can make it your daily routine and repeat it every day, but a few times a week might also be enough to experience the desired benefits.
-Oil pulling is easy to do, however, it might be unpleasant for newbies.
-So, in order to succeed, it’s always better to take it slowly.
+It is advisable to perform oil pulling on an empty stomach for optimal effects.
+Hence you can do it first thing in the morning.
+Of course, it’s best to make it your daily routine and repeat it daily, but a few times a week might also be enough to experience the desired benefits.
+Oil pulling is easy to do.
+However, it might be unpleasant for newbies.
+So, to succeed, it’s always better to take it slowly.
 The recommended swishing time is 15-20 minutes, but if you can’t endure that long, start with 3-5 minutes and gradually increase the time each day.

-Why Add Oil Pulling Into Your Health and Beauty Routine
+Why Add Oil Pulling To Your Health and Beauty Routine

-Anytime you are presented with the chance to make use of a natural product and thereby enjoy positive effects and many additional benefits, you are given the opportunity to improve your health and beauty routine.
+Anytime you can use a natural product and enjoy positive effects and many additional benefits, you can improve your health and beauty routine.

-The biggest benefits for health improvement come from simple, cheap practices and products in the most natural forms.
-Oil pulling is very easy to incorporate in your daily routine, moreover, it may be performed with a product that is already present in your home.
+The most significant benefits for health improvement come from simple, cheap practices and products in the most natural forms.
+Oil pulling is very easy to incorporate into your daily routine.
+Moreover, it may be performed with a product already in your home.

-Oil pulling with coconut oil does not have any side effects and can’t cause any harm.
-It is a natural way to improve your oral hygiene and health while preventing other potential maladies.
-Furthermore, with regular practice, you may discover additional benefits that may appeal to you specifically.
+Oil pulling with coconut oil has no side effects and can’t cause any harm.
+On the contrary, it is a natural way to improve oral hygiene and health while preventing other potential maladies.
+Furthermore, with regular practice, you may discover additional benefits that appeal to you.